LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 -  only in *edge_profiles* IDS, **explicit entry of 0D object indices**.

-The *edge* CPO and *edge_profiles* IDS leafs designed for data storage of data on 0D objects and their data format are presented in Table :numref:`tbl-cpo2ids_0dobjects_data`, while the data structure and detailed format of the data on 0D objects in both data structures are presented in :numref:`lst-cpoids_0D_objects`.
+The *edge* CPO and *edge_profiles* IDS leafs designed for data storage of data on 0D objects and their data format are presented in :numref:`tbl-cpo2ids_0dobjects_data`, while the data structure and detailed format of the data on 0D objects in both data structures are presented in :numref:`lst-cpoids_0D_objects`.